reelsense/privacy-hacks/README.md

-# privacy-hacks
+# Portable Google Chrome Profile Privacy Hacks
-:squirrel: Privacy for Mac users at work or on shared computers.
+### :squirrel: Privacy for Mac users at work or on shared computers.

 I occasionally need access to files or messages from my personal Google accounts at work.
 I got tired of constantly have to sign into Chrome Incognito tabs every time, and I didn't want my personal Chrome profile and account credentials written to disk on a computer that's not mine.